 Table of Contents

-What is the user interface (UI)
+What is the user interface (UI)?

 However, the interaction between users and machines doesn’t limit to asking questions or receiving answers.
 It encompasses different actions, from filling out a web form to clicking a link to navigate a website, display a menu or perform an installation.

-What are the UI content features
+What are the characteristics of UI content?

 The goal of UI content is to improve the user experience within the interface.